tw4452852/totorow/app/posts/Read Revel-Router.md

-# Read Revel source code - Router
+# Read Revel - Router

 This blog is based on the [Revel web framework][revel_github], So I will introduce this framework firstly.If you are the newbie, here is the